James Mackintosh: Lawyer

 As a lawyer his greatest public efforts were his lectures (1799) at Lincoln's Inn on the law of nature and nations, of which the introductory discourse was published and ran to several editions; the resulting fame helped open doors for him later in life.
 Mackintosh was also famed for his speech in 1803 defending Jean Gabriel Peltier, a French refugee, against a libel suit instigated by Napoleon – then First Consul (military dictator) of France.
 Peltier had argued that Napoleon should be killed at a time when Britain and France were at peace.
 In front of an audience of ambassadors, it took only one minute for the jury to convict Jean-Gabriel, but the sentence was never applied as it was decidedly a political trial.
 J-G Peltier was no more satisfied with the judgment than Napoleon.

 The speech was widely published in English and also across Europe in a French translation by Madame de Staël, who became a friend of Mackintosh.
 In 1803, he was knighted.

 Judge of Bombay

-Upon being knighted, he was appointed Recorder of Bombay, taking up the post in 1804.
+Upon being knighted, he was appointed Recorder of Bombay after Sir William Syer, taking up the post in 1804.
 Within a few months he had established the Bombay Literary Society at his home, where a circle of intellectuals and friends would meet to discuss the history, geography, zoology and botany of the sub-continent as well as its peoples and languages, customs and religions.
 The group would later evolve into the Asiatic Society of Mumbai.

 He was however not at home in India, where he became ill, was disappointed by his literary progress with the mooted History of England, and was glad to leave for England in November 1811.